The Best MOD Converter Tools: 6 Top Picks for 2026

 #Conversion Speed and File Size Compared

-For a quick reference, here’s how the six tools handled the same 1.8 GB JVC MOD source clip on our Windows 11 test desktop with hardware acceleration enabled where available.
+For a quick reference, here’s how the six tools compare on a typical multi-gigabyte MOD source clip with hardware acceleration enabled where available.
+The relative speed ranking holds across most modern desktops.

 UniConverter wins on speed because it uses GPU hardware acceleration.
 FFmpeg is the fastest CPU-only option.
-Zamzar’s time includes upload, queue wait, and download.
-Actual encoding on Zamzar’s servers is closer to two minutes once your file reaches the front of the queue.
+Zamzar’s time includes upload, queue wait, and download, so its overall speed depends on server load and your connection.

 #Mistakes That Wreck MOD Conversion Quality